eReverter/ecoforecast/README.md

 Approaches include classification (directly predicting the country) and forecasting (predicting energy surplus and determining the country with the maximum surplus).
 I have employed XGBoost, LightGBM, an LSTM-based model, and a baseline method for this challenge.

-The entire year of 2022 serves as training data, while the first four months of 2023 are used for testing.
+**The entire year of 2022 serves as training data, while the first four months of 2023 are used for testing**.
 The repository structure is as follows:

 ```
 .